History of Primorye: General overview

 Approximate map of the main crops.

 The Bronze Age in Primorye is estimated to have begun around the 15th century BCE, during the 2nd millennium BCE, overlapping with the final phase of the Zaissanovka culture.
 However, there is some uncertainty regarding its exact onset.
 Some scholars, drawing comparisons with the Andronovo culture of southern Siberia, suggest that the Bronze Age in Primorye may have begun between the late 3rd millennium and the early 2nd millennium BCE.
 Others argue that it started in the second half of the 2nd millennium BCE, spreading from China.
 The primary challenge in determining this period is the region's scarcity of metal resources necessary for bronze production.
 Thus, researchers must rely on alternative indicators to determine when the Bronze Age began—whether through other cultural developments, the few known sites containing bronze artifacts, or parallels with developments in Korea and Manchuria.
 The Bronze Age in Primorye is divided into three main cultures: Sinegai (or Sini Gai), Lidovka, and Margaritovka, alongside several unclassified or unassigned sites.
 The Sinegai culture settled in the Khanka Plain, the Lidovka culture occupied the eastern coast of Primorye, and the Margaritovka culture was centered around Peter the Great Gulf.
 This period was marked by the expansion of agriculture in coastal areas, particularly the cultivation of millet.
-However, it is important to note that the classification of these primary cultures remains a subject of debate and could change with future archaeological discoveries.
+The classification of these primary cultures remains a subject of debate and could change with future archaeological discoveries.

 The period of these cultures was marked by significant interactions between the populations of Primorye, as well as with their northern neighbors in Manchuria and Korea.
 Given how villages were built and fortified, it is almost certain that some of these interactions were armed, involving either tense situations or outright conflicts.
 Toward the end of the period, syncretism also occurred, particularly between the Samarga culture (located in the extreme north of Primorye's coast, primarily in the neighboring Khabarovsk Krai) and the Lidovka culture, as well as between the Lidovka culture and the Yankovskaya culture, which belonged to the Iron Age.
 This era saw demographic growth, with populations evolving from small groups into villages that sometimes housed thousands of people—or even stable communities of tens of thousands.
 Finally, this period also witnessed the development of craftsmanship.